The Body as a Powerful Internal Context

 Relative to younger adults, many older adults experience changes in emotions such as improved wellbeing and emotion regulation.
 These emotional changes could be due to functional or structural changes in the autonomic nervous system and brain, leading older adults to experience less robust or intrusive bodily reactions during emotions and reduced interoceptive awareness of those bodily changes.
 My research compares age differences between older and younger adults' peripheral psychophysiology, interoceptive ability, and emotional experience.
 I'm also interested in what impact these physiological declines have on older adults' affect-based decisions, social perceptions, and health behaviors in the real world.

-MacCormack, J.K., Henry, T.R., Davis, B.M., Oosterwijk, S., & Lindquist, K.A. (submitted).
+MacCormack, J.K., Henry, T.R., Davis, B.M., Oosterwijk, S., & Lindquist, K.A. (under review).
 Aging bodies, aging emotions: Interoceptive differences in emotion representation and report across adulthood.

 MacCormack, J. K., Stein, A. G., Satpute, A., Kang, J., & Lindquist, K. A. (in prep).
 Emotion in the aging brain: A neuroimaging meta-analysis of functional activation and connectivity differences in older vs. younger adult emotion.